[Photo by Idis News/Tiktok/Affan Kurniawan]

 Affan Kurniawan was working as a 21-year-old Gojek driver when he was fatally struck by a tactical police vehicle on August 28, 2025.
 Gojek is an Indonesian motorcycle app similar to Uber and Lyft — you hire a driver to get to your destination.
 In Indonesia it’s very common to travel by motorcycle, especially with the crowded streets and heavy congestion — Gojek conveniently connects riders to motorcycle taxis.

-Protests have been ongoing throughout Indonesia, and this one took place in Central Jakarta.
+Protests have been ongoing throughout Indonesia, and this one took place near the Bendungan Hilir II apartments in Central Jakarta.
 According to eyewitnesses, Affan wasn’t part of this protest — he was working.
 The tactical police vehicle, known as a “Barracuda,” drove down the road to disperse the protestors.

 As seen on various social media videos, the Barracuda goes down the street and protestors scatter away in fear.
 During the police-induced chaos, the Barracuda hits Affan and runs him over.